-- The "QS" icon does not function. - U.K. specification vehicles only: The multi-function meter unit can be switched between kilometers and miles.
+- The "QS" icon does not function. - The multi-function meter unit can be switched between kilometers and miles.
 Set the multi-function display to the odometer mode or a tripmeter mode, and then press the bottom set button for three seconds.